-Stock Exchange ("TSX"); and

-- ratification of 1,275,000 stock options previously granted to certain directors, officers, employees and consultants of the Company on July 29, 2019 pursuant to the terms of the Company's Share-Based Compensation Plan. - the engagement of Ken Cotiamco to provide investor relations and shareholder communications services effective January 6, 2020.
+- On January 6, 2020 Silver Elephant Mining Corp., a wholly owned subsidiary of the Company, changed its name to Illumina Silver Mining Corp. - On January 8, 2020, the Company announced the following: - a special meeting (the "Special Meeting") of the shareholders to be held on March 16, 2020 to seek shareholder approval the following: - changing the name of The Company Development Corp. to Silver Elephant Mining Corp. (the "Name Change"); - to consolidate the Company's issued and outstanding shares at a ratio between one (1) new Common Share for every five (5) to ten (10) old Common Shares (the "2020 Consolidation"). - The effective date of the Name Change and the 2020 Consolidation would be determined at a later date by the Board of the Company; - proposed new symbol of "ELEF" for the trading of the Company's Common Shares on the Toronto Stock Exchange ("TSX"); and - ratification of 1,275,000 stock options previously granted to certain directors, officers, employees and consultants of the Company on July 29, 2019 pursuant to the terms of the Company's Share-Based Compensation Plan. - the engagement of Ken Cotiamco to provide investor relations and shareholder communications services effective January 6, 2020.
 The Company further announced that Ken Cotiamco entered into a consulting agreement whereby Ken Cotiamco would receive from the Company renumeration of \$4,000 per month for a term of three months, which could be extended and also pursuant to the consulting agreement the Company granted 100,000 incentive stock options at a price of \$0.41 per Share for a term of five years expiring on January 6, 2025; - pursuant to the Company's Share-Based Compensation Plan, the issuance of an aggregate of 1,601,000 Shares (subject to a minimum hold period of four months plus one date from the date of issuance) as 2019 bonus payments to certain directors, officers, employees and consultants of the Company; - that further to the Company's news release dated December 18, 2019, the Company had completed the first of 3 holes of the planned 17 drill holes at the Pulacayo Project; and - the Company had mobilized a second drilling rig to the Pulacayo Project and expects to complete the proposed 5,000 meter drill program in February 2020 with full assay results by March 2020; - the Company announced the first step-out diamond drilling results from the Pulacayo property.
 Borehole PUD 267 intercepted 10 meters of mineralization grading 147 g/t silver, 9.8% zinc, and 2.0% lead (539 g/t AgEq) within 35.5 meter mineralization grading 230 g/t AgEq starting 31.5 meters downhole; - the Company released the results of its first 2,598 meters of drilling which focused on the western portion of the Pulacayo property; - the Company announced a commencement district exploration program at the Pulacayo Project.
 The exploration team will be conducting geological mapping, with relevant sampling and possible trenching on the property.
 Induced polarization geophysics will be conducted in tandem with the field program, with 106 line-kilometers of survey having been outlined.
 The program is expected to be completed by June 2020, when the results will have been evaluated.
-The intention is to then generate drilling targets in the district. - On March 16, 2020, the Company held its Special Meeting of Shareholders.
-The Company received shareholder approval of the following: - > changing its name to Silver Elephant Mining Corp.; - consolidation of the Company's issued and outstanding shares at a ratio between one (1) new Common Share for every five (5) to ten (10) old Common Shares (the "2020 Consolidation").
-The effective date of the Name Change and the 2020 Consolidation would be determined at a later date by the Board of the Company; and - ratification of 1,275,000 stock options previously granted to certain directors, officers, employees and consultants of the Company on July 29, 2019 pursuant to the terms of the Company's Share-Based Compensation Plan. - On March16, 2020, the Company amended its Articles and changed its name to "Silver Elephant Mining Corp." - On March 19, 2020, the Company changed its' symbol on the TSX from PCY to "ELEF". - On March 23, 2020, the Company changed its' symbol on the OTCQX from PRPCF to "SILEF". - In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
+The intention is to then generate drilling targets in the district.

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2019
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three months ended March 31, 2020